 CSCI-G 901 Advanced Research (6 cr.)
 Ph.D. dissertation research after the completion of all course requirements.
+May be repeated for a maximum of 6 times or 36 credit hours.

 Graduate

 Thirty (30) credit hours are required for the M.S. (some majors require more than 30), all of which may be taken in a single department; at least 20 of these credit hours must be earned in the major field.
 A minimum of 9 credit hours of course work or at least three courses in the major field (excluding thesis) must be numbered 500 or above.